Should brands use TikTok?

 In the long term, people will remember your name if it’s associated with something fun, creates an emotional connection or educates them.
 Social media is a cost effective and valuable way of meeting your audience on a meaningful basis – spreading your name with low advert costs that gets you hundreds, thousands or even millions of views.

-It is a no brainer way to market your business.
+It is a no brainer but intelligent way to market your business.

 Written by Tilly Farrands, Sales and Events Coordinator at Phlashweb